joshbruce/fourth-earth-raw/public/content.md

 ---
 title: Rules as Written
-version: 0.2.0
+version: 0.2.1
 ---

 # Fourth Earth RAW

 Fourth Earth [.RAW](Rules as Written) is an additive, rules-light, and action-based game system.
-It is additive in that it is designed to be simple and added to as opposed to complex and reduced to make simpler.
+It is additive in that it is designed to be simple and added to as opposed to complex and reduced from to make it simpler.
 As such, it is considered rules-light because it is mainly informational with a minimal mechanic allowing characters to interact with the world.
 The primary mechanic of the system is what makes it action-based as it is how characters interact with the world and each other in a range of circumstances.
-Extensions are proved at the end of these guidelines and in the Fourth Earth SA, TT, and CA guides.
+Extensions are provided as a separate list with thoughts and recommendations on implementing them in a Fourth Earth RAW way.

-The system should be applicable to solo adventures (one player of one or more characters, with or without a separate narrator), tabletop (more than one player, with or without a separate narrator), and computer-aided in either an A-B storyline or open world game play (the computer acts as the narrator and makes the math easier).
+The system should be applicable to solo adventures (one player of one or more characters, with or without a separate narrator), tabletop (more than one player, with or without a separate narrator), and computer-aided in either an A-B storyline or open world gameplay style (the computer acts as the narrator and makes the math easier).

 Fourth Earth RAW is like describing the physics within a setting, theme, and campaign.

 The core values driving the system are:

-1. Players over Game Masters
+1. Players over Narrators
 2. Narrative over Mechanics
 3. Flow over Crunching
-4. Role play over Grinding to be a demigod and metagaming
+4. Role play over Grinding to become a demigod and metagaming
 5. Skill and proficiency over level and age
 6. Progressive disclosure over rewarding lore or system knowledge